VincctsentChen/Style_Annotation_Productionization/README.md

 # Style_Annotation_Productionization

-The script applies LLM to automate furniture style annotation.
+The script applies LLM (Gemini) to automate furniture style annotation.
 Given a furniture piece, the script can judge whether another furniture piece is stylistically compatible with it.
 The master script is 'StyleAnnotation_four_rooms_Gemeni.py'.
 ## Getting Started